PavanproJack/Inverse-Kinematics-ANFIS-ANN-RBF/README.md

 3 joint angles .

+### ANN Modelling
+ANNs can be applied to the problems with no algorithmic solutions or with too complex algorithmic solutions to be found.
+Their ability of learning by examples makes the ANNs more flexible and powerful than the parametric approaches.

 #### Preliminary Rules:
 1. You must have at least one more frame than there are joints - one frame must be on the end effector
 2. All axes must be drawn either up, down, right, left or in the first or third quadrant.